EPEX M7 environments and versions | ||

 Copper M7 hides all the messy details, making it possible for developers to focus on developing their own stuff. 🙂

-It comes in the form of a NuGet package and is built with state-of-the art .NET 7, integrating seamlessly into Microsoft's generic host.
+It comes in the form of a few NuGet packages and is built with state-of-the art

 Tapping into Microsoft's generic host model, starting your